JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::webroot::set()

-Set main web root directory.
+Set main web root directory. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L1014-L1021)

 notes:
 - if the directory already exists, it will be used.